wavebeem/wavebeem.com/src/blog/2025/summer-update/index.md

 - **The characters are just fine.**

-  I just didn't get into any of the characters the same way I did in previous Mass Effect games.
+  I just didn't get into any of the characters the same way I did in other Bioware games.
 Solas is still one of the most compelling characters, though he spends nearly the entire game locked in time prison, while you're forced to slog through endless side quests in hopes of chasing down the two "mustache twirling supervillains", as my friend Lilah calls them.

 - **The tone is awful.**